Introduction

 One of the first tools you will need to finish concrete is a grinder.
 This machine is very important because it helps to roughen up the surface of the concrete so that it reacts with the acid wash or the acid cleaner.

-Also worthy of notice is that both of these should have an attachment for vacuum when you can’t be spreading dust.
-The smaller grinders make a lot of concrete dust which is bad for breathing and makes a lot of mess so they should be used with a vacuum always.
+Also worthy of notice is that both of these should have an attachment for a vacuum when you can’t be spreading dust.
+The smaller grinders make a lot of concrete dust, which is bad for breathing and creates a lot of mess, so they should always be used with a vacuum.

 Vacuum

-That’s right, a vacuum is one of the most important tools of a pro as you need to get your surfaces clean.
-You need one that has a removable filter that you can easily clean as concrete dust will get it suffocated fast.
+That’s right, a vacuum is one of the most important tools of a pro, as you need to get your surfaces clean.
+You need one that has a removable filter that you can easily clean, as concrete dust will suffocate it fast.

-So powerful vacuum is as important as the grinder, if not more important working inside, as you need to get your surfaces clean to do any kind of finishing work.
+So, a powerful vacuum is as important as the grinder, if not more important when working inside, as you need to get your surfaces clean to do any kind of finishing work.
 Also, get a wet/dry vac as you never know when you need to suck some water off the floors.
+This versatility can save you time and hassle on the job site.

 Another concrete finishing tool that every concrete layer should have handy is a set of stencils.
 With these, you will be able to create beautiful designs that add character and personality to the floor.